Library prosa.analysis.facts.model.rbf

 Qed.

-We prove that task_rbf is monotone.
+We prove that task_request_bound_function is monotone.

 Lemma task_rbf_monotone:

-monotone leq task_rbf.
+monotone leq (task_request_bound_function tsk).

 Proof.

-rewrite /monotone; intros ? ?
+rewrite /monotone ⇒ ? ?
 LE.

-rewrite /task_rbf /task_request_bound_function leq_mul2l.
+rewrite /task_request_bound_function leq_mul2l.

 apply/orP; right.